High-Protein Snack Ideas for GLP-1 | Stay Full Between Smaller Meals

 5. Cottage Cheese with Fruit

 Cottage cheese is having a moment and deserves it.
-One half-cup single-serve cup has 14g protein and one of the lowest GI impacts of any dairy.
+One half-cup single-serve cup has 14g of nutrients your muscles need and one of the lowest GI impacts of any dairy.
 Add a small handful of berries or peach slices — the fruit adds texture and slight sweetness without adding much calories.
 If the texture bothers you, blend it with the fruit and you've got a thick pudding.

 - 1/4 cup berries or sliced peach